 This one-year full-time course, enables you to meet the national standards for the award of qualified teacher status (QTS).

 We have a range of specialist science and teaching facilities, providing you with a solid foundation on which to develop your skills and experience.
-We have excellent relationships with schools in and outside London and during your studies, you also will undertake teaching placements in at least two secondary schools and have the chance to acquire skills in the application of new technologies in teaching and learning.
-Schools are carefully selected to suit each individual and expose them to a variety of imaginative and thought provoking learning strategies.
-Key experts from our partner schools are on hand to offer invaluable mentoring and support.
+We have excellent relationships with schools in and outside London.
+During your studies, you will undertake teaching placements in at least two secondary schools and have the chance to acquire skills in the application of established pedagogical approaches and new technologies in teaching and learning science.
+We work closely with our trusted partnership schools to provide a variety of opportunities and experts from our partner schools are on hand to offer invaluable mentoring and support.
+We are proud of the excellent and comprehensive level of support that we offer our trainee science teachers in every aspect of our course.

 Sign up now to receive more information about studying at Middlesex University London.